24 Free Trade Agreements, Anti-Corruption, Sanctions, Export Controls, Whistleblowing Laws, Foreign Influence and Modern Slavery

 Interest payments (or payments in the nature of interest) to non-residents are generally subject to 10% withholding tax, although this may be varied by any applicable tax treaty.
 Australia’s tax treaties with the United States and the United Kingdom and other countries since 2001 can eliminate all Australian withholding tax on interest for loans from unrelated foreign ﬁnancial institutions.

-The liability to withholding tax depends on the type of security involved and the nature of the amount paid, as the term interest is widely defined.
-Exemptions may be available under domestic law in respect of interest paid on debentures issued by public offer by Australian resident companies or trusts or permanent establishments of non-resident companies or trusts in Australia.
-Foreign pension funds are generally exempt from dividend and interest withholding tax.
+The liability to withholding tax depends on the type of security involved and the nature of the amount paid, as the term interest is widely deﬁned.
+Exemptions may be available under domestic law in respect of interest paid on debentures issued by public oﬀer by Australian resident companies or trusts or permanent establishments of non-resident companies or trusts in Australia.
+Foreign pension funds are generally exempt from dividend and interest withholding tax where the fund has a less than 10% interest in the entity paying the dividend or interest, and the investment is passive.

 Dividends paid by an Australian company from ‘foreign conduit income’ are not subject to dividend withholding tax even if unfranked.